-Adjika is a fragrant dip made of tomatoes, garlic and other veggies.
-It’s lightly spicy and delicious on just about everything.
+Adjika is a savory dip made from tomatoes, garlic, and a handful of other veggies and fruit.
+It’s slightly spicy and delicious on just about everything.

 Hot tip: Add the hot peppers last and taste as you go!
-Sometimes those tiny peppers pack a ton of heat.
+Sometimes those tiny peppers pack a ton of heat, but other times you may want to keep adding!

-- Sterilize your jars by preheating the oven to 215 ℉.
-Wash jars and lids and place them in the oven for 15 minutes or until completely dry.
+- Sterilize the jars: Preheat the oven to 215℉.
+Wash the jars and lids and place them in the oven for 15 minutes or until they’re fully dry.

 Tips for The Best Adjika

-- Taste Your Adjika As You Go.
-Taste your adjika as you go!
+- Taste the adjika as you go.
 Each component you add creates a special flavor and layer.
 Everyone has their own preference with this dip, so the best way to learn yours is to taste it as you go!

-- Tomatoes.
-Use very ripe tomatoes for this recipe.
+- Use ripe tomatoes.
 You want the juiciest and sweetest ones you can find.
-The riper, the better!
+The riper, the better the flavor!

-- Cutting Up All Veggies.
-Use either a grinder or a food processor to get the adjika to that perfect, nearly blended consistency.
+- Blend the veggies well.
+Use either a grinder or a food processor to get the adjika to that perfect, nearly puree consistency.

-- Apples.
+- Opt for green apples.
 Tart green apples are the way to go.
 They add so much flavor and a nice tanginess.

-- Peppers.
-Red bell peppers are the sweetest and work best for adjika.
-But, if you only have yellow or green, feel free to use them!
+- Change up the peppers (optional).
+Red bell peppers are the sweetest and work best for adjika — but, if you only have yellow or green bell peppers, feel free to use them!

-- Refrigerate: If you choose not to can you adjika, you can refrigerate it for up to two weeks.
+- Short term: If you choose not to can your adjika, refrigerate it for up to two weeks in an airtight container.
 The kicker?
-The longer it marinates in itself in the fridge, the better it tastes.
+The longer it stays in the fridge, the better it tastes.

-- Canning Adjika: Canning adjika is a bit more time consuming, but well worth it.
-Canned adjika will last for up to a year when stored in a cool place like your pantry.
+- Long term storage: Canning adjika is a bit more time consuming, but well worth it since it stores for so much longer.
+Canned adjika will last for up to a year when stored in a cool place like the pantry.

-- Teriyaki Sauce – Serve over any protein or use for the classic chicken teriyaki.
+- Teriyaki Sauce – Serve over any protein or use it for classic chicken teriyaki.

 - Easy Homemade BBQ Sauce – Homemade truly is best!